Return of the Jedi: Prequels and sequels

-16 years after the release of Return of the Jedi, Lucas wrote and directed the prequel trilogy, consisting of the films The Phantom Menace, Attack of the Clones, and Revenge of the Sith.
-The films chronicle the history between Obi-Wan Kenobi and Anakin Skywalker, and the latter's fall to the darkside and transformation into Darth Vader.
-The prequel trilogy was financially successful, and polarized critics and fans on their release for the storylines and some new characters.
+Sixteen years after the release of Return of the Jedi, Lucas wrote and directed a prequel trilogy, consisting of the films The Phantom Menace, Attack of the Clones, and Revenge of the Sith.
+The films chronicle the history between Obi-Wan Kenobi and Anakin Skywalker, and Anakin's fall to the darkside and transformation into Darth Vader.
+The prequel trilogy was financially successful, but polarized critics and fans.
 (Note: Attributed to multiple sources:)

 After Lucas sold the Star Wars franchise to the Walt Disney Company in 2012, Disney developed a sequel trilogy, consisting of The Force Awakens, The Last Jedi, and The Rise of Skywalker.
-(Note: Attributed to multiple sources:) Original trilogy cast members including Ford, Hamill, and Fisher reprised their roles, alongside new characters portrayed by Daisy Ridley, John Boyega, Adam Driver, and Oscar Isaac.
+(Note: Attributed to multiple sources:) Harrison Ford, Mark Hamill, Carrie Fisher and other cast members from the original trilogy reprised their roles, alongside new characters portrayed by Daisy Ridley, John Boyega, Adam Driver, and Oscar Isaac.
 Standalone films and television series have also been released, exploring adventures set around the main trilogy arcs.
-Most relevantly, the Disney+ streaming shows The Book of Boba Fett, Ahsoka, The Mandalorian and the latter's upcoming spin-offs are set a few years after Return of the Jedi, bridging the time period between that film and The Force Awakens.
+The Disney+ streaming series The Book of Boba Fett, Ahsoka and The Mandalorian are set a few years after Return of the Jedi, bridging the time period between that film and The Force Awakens.